-In 2017, opioids (including Rx opioids, heroin, and fentanyl) killed more than 70,000 individuals in the United States, with 68% of the deaths caused by prescription opioid medication (CDC, 2016).56 According to County Health Rankings, during the years 2014-2016, there were 242 drug poisoning (not specifically opioids) deaths per 100,000 population.
+In 2017, opioids (including Rx opioids, heroin, and fentanyl) killed more than 70,000 individuals in the United States, with 68% of the deaths caused by prescription opioid medication (CDC, 2016).
+According to County Health Rankings, during the years 2014-2016, there were 242 drug poisoning (not specifically opioids) deaths per 100,000 population.
 The drug overdose rate during that same period was 9 per 100,000.
 In 2016 there were 61 opioid related deaths; 58 of whom were white non-Hispanic males.

 The bar graph below is trend data of specific types of opioid-related deaths from 2010 - 2017.
-It can be deduced that heroin and fentanyl related deaths are significant in Gwinnett County, followed by prescription opioids like Oxycodone and Hydrocodone.
+Heroin and fentanyl related deaths are significant in Gwinnett County, followed by prescription opioids like Oxycodone and Hydrocodone.